 This neighbourhood is somewhat removed from the main body of the Town/Town centre.
 No additional large areas of land are identified here for residential development.
-Any future residential development in this neighbourhood will focus on consolidation of the existing pattern of development by the development of infill sites.
+There are two residential areas identified (LDR6 & LDR15), Any and other future residential development in this neighbourhood will focus on consolidation of the existing pattern of development by the development of infill sites.